passionweb-manuel-schnabel/icon_api/README.md

 ## What does it do?

-1.0.0: Usage of Icon API the PHP way including IconController
+1.0.0: Implements IconProvider Plugin, IconController and corresponding Plugin Icon

 ## Installation